mvolkmann/blog/src/smalltalk.md

 ## Blocks

-A block is closure (anonymous function) that can have parameters and contain many statements.
+A block is closure (anonymous function) that can have parameters and contain many expressions.
-The value of the block is the value of the last statement.
+The value of the block is the value of the last expression.

 A block of code can be saved in a variable, passed as a parameter, and can be used multiple times.